Start Strong for Long Day Care program guidelines - Appendix 1: 3 year old trial

 The Start Strong 2023 3 year old trial (3 YO Trial) is linked to the broader Start Strong for Long Day Care 2023 program.
 The 3 YO Trial will improve the provision of quality early childhood education to 3 year old children attending long day care (LDC) services.

-The 3 YO Trial is part of the NSW Government Early Years Commitment and will support eligible services to:
+The 3 YO Trial will support eligible services to:

 - invest in their service to increase the quality of the preschool program and learning environments for 3 year old children